oatkins/WpfDeferredResourceLookupRepro/README.md

 The **Count:** field uses reflection to display the total number of elements in the internal `_deferredResourceReferences` field of every resource dictionary merged into the application’s resources.

+## MahApps

+See [This MahApps issue](https://github.com/MahApps/MahApps.Metro/issues/4100) for details of how this problem is especially evident when using MahApps.
+The **mahapps** branch in this repo contains somewhat simpler code that reproduces the problem.
+Comment out the references to the MahApps resources in **App.xaml** to compare performance with the standard WPF/Windows styles.